Cold Brew vs. Iced Coffee: What's the Difference?

 Because master cold brewers can reduce the amount of undesirable coffee characteristics (acidity, off notes, dull flavor), they can increase what many coffee drinkers want more of: caffeine.
 On average, a cold brew coffee yields twice (if not more) caffeine content than a regular cup!
-Chameleon Cold-Brew’s ready to drink products range in 150mg to 250mg of caffeine per bottle.
-Chameleon Cold-Brew’s concentrates average 65mg of caffeine per ounce, undiluted.
+Chameleon Cold-Brew’s Ready to Enjoy Coffees range in 150mg to 250mg of caffeine per bottle.
+Chameleon Cold-Brew’s Concentrates average 65mg of caffeine per ounce, undiluted.

 Now that you’re hooked on our cold brew, let us help you start enjoying the buzz.
 Find Chameleon Cold-Brew near you!